BRENNEN FAMILY CHRONICLES

 (Courtesy of David Tattersfield)

 James Quin was born in 1855 and was christened in Ballybrack Church of Ireland.
 He was married twice.
 His first wife was Elizabeth Johnston with whom he had all his children.
 His second wife was Margaret M. Kyle born in County Down about 1870.
 In the 1901 Census 44-year-old James Quin and his wife 30-year-old Margaret M. Quin are recorded as living in Dublin with their three children listed below, their 13-year-old nephew George Kyle Hickey (born in County Dublin) and a 25-year-old Roman Catholic domestic servant, Christina Nolan, born in Dublin.
 James is listed as a Civil Servant, Inspector in charge of the General Post Office in Dublin.
-James died in 1907.
+James died in 1907 and Margaret in 1918.
 The children of James Quin with his first wife Elizabeth Johnston:

 1. Grace Elizabeth Quin was born about 1876 in the city of Dublin.
 She married David Carlisle Kyle, born about 1860 in County Antrim, a sorting clerk in the General Post Office in Dublin.
 In the 1901 Census 41-year-old sorting clerk David Carlisle Kyle and his 24-year-old wife Grace Kyle (born in Dublin city) are listed as living in house 139, South Circular Road (Dolphins Barn)(Merchant's Quay, Dublin) with David's 70-year-old widowed mother Sarah Kyle (born in County Down) and a 17-year-old Roman Catholic servant, Bridget Lynch (born in County Cavan).
 David must have died before 1911 for in the 1911 Census, 34-year-old widow Grace Elizabeth Kyle is recorded as living in house 1, Gartan Avenue, Glasnevin, Dublin, with her sister Mabel Quin and 5 boarders.